katy-ereira-ltd/movie-night/README.md

 ## Some Facts

- - A single page application built using Vuejs.
+ - A single page application built using [Vuejs](https://vuejs.org).
- - This application uses local storage, so anyone can use it as long as they keep using the same browser. 👍
+ - This application uses local data storage, which means:
+    - Application state is linked to your browser. 👍
     - Your data **is not shared or uploaded anywhere**.
  - Integrates with [uNoGS API](https://rapidapi.com/unogs/api/unogs) - subscription + API key required.

 ## Installation